DataComp-LM: In search of the next generation of training sets for language models: Mixing sources

 \section{Mixing sources}

-In \Cref{sec:mixing}, we showed that mixing our dataset with the usual sources did not improve its general performance, and hypothesized that this is due to the more stringent filtering performed for our \commoncrawl portion.
-One could argue that improved filtering in the other sources could lead to similar improvements in performance.
-As such, we perform an experiment where we apply the same \fasttext classifier for filtering the other sources, as we do for our \hqpool.
+In \Cref{sec:mixing}, we showed that mixing our dataset with commonly used sources did not improve its general performance, and hypothesized that this is due to the more stringent filtering performed by \hqpool on \commoncrawl.
+Based on this hypothesis, one could argue that improved filtering of the other sources before mixing them with \hqpool could also lead to improvements in performance.
+As one such attempt, we perform an experiment where we apply the same \fasttext classifier for filtering the other sources as we do for our \hqpool.

-We take several source from \rpj \citep{rpj}, and filter them with the \fasttext classifier applied in our \hqpool, while keeping only the highest scored ones.
+We take several sources from \rpj \citep{rpj}, and individually filter them with the \fasttext classifier applied in our \hqpool, while keeping only the highest scored ones.
 We then add the resulting data to our pretraining dataset, and train models at the \strack scale.
 The results of this can be seen in \Cref{tab:mixing_filtered}.
 We see that despite the more uniform handling of mixing across various sources, the additional sources still decrease performance.

-We leave further analysis on potential mixtures of our datasets with other sources for future work.
-We also leverage the mixing track as a way for participants to explore such directions.
+We leave further analysis on potential filtering and mixing of non-\commoncrawl sources for future work, hoping the mixing track can be used by participants to explore such directions.